Building Equality Policy: Buyers

 Action 2: Engage women apprentices, trainees or cadets

-• Total estimated hours of work is pre-populated for Action 2 by the Total Deemed Labour Hours from the Local Industry Development Plan commitment.
+• pre-populate the total estimated hours of work for Action 2 by using the total project labour hours from the Local Industry Development Plan commitment.
 This will establish the targets for reporting.

-• Actual hours worked for each individual woman apprentice, trainee or cadets against the targets.
+• ensure that Contractors submit actual hours worked for each individual woman apprentice, trainee, or cadet against the targets.

-Hours spent offsite for training and education that are part of the training contract are to be counted.
+Hours spent offsite for training and education that are part of the training contract count towards the Action 2 target.

 Action 3: Require Gender Equality Actions Plans